M268816/power-repo/notes/PowerApp Coding Conventions.md

 > hPopupWarningHeader

-However, we wont need to go so in depth for the content.
-We just need to go deep enough into the tree as to make it distinguishable between other objects within the same level.
+We wont need to go so in depth for content.
+We just need to go deep enough into the tree to make it distinguishable between other objects within the same level.

-> ~~hMainBodyFormParentFormButtonsSubmit~~
+> ~~hLayoutMainBodyFormParentFormButtonsSubmit~~
 >
 > hFormSubmit

-> ~~hPopupWarningBodyConfirm~~
+> ~~hLayoutPopupsWarningBodyConfirm~~
 >
 > hPopupWarningConfirm

-I break this rule for items that would only appear once.
-Like a bug report button would not need to describe its located within the header or footer, but that its the bug button for that page.
+For items that only appear once I break all the rules and only prefix the screen of the control.
+Like a bug report button would not need to describe its located within the header or footer, but only that its the bug button for that page.

 > ~~hMainHeaderReportBug~~
 >